Preferencing Pre-registration Pharmacist Programmes

 There will be approximately 2600 programmes being recruited to, so it is extremely important that you give yourself enough time to review and think about what type of programme you are interested in undertaking and where it is.

 In 2017 there were a number of applicants who were not offered places because they did not preference enough programmes or only those that were extremely popular.
 There were also applicants that were made offers against preferences they were not 100% happy to undertake.
 To avoid these preferencing issues, we recommend thinking carefully about the programme content before preferencing; are you happy with the hours?
 Is the commute reasonable/economical?
 These are just a couple of the factors you should be considering.

 IMPORTANT: You will be able to actively preference programmes during the preferencing window (7th August 2019 - 31st October 2019).

 You may also wish to undertake some research such as visiting employer websites or attending open days.
 Links to the websites for all employers offering training programmes as part of the recruitment process will be available as part of the programme information within Oriel.

-We have also listed all the programmes and employers in a Microsoft Excel Work Book which you can access from our Programme and Employer Details page.
+We have also listed all the programmes and employers in a Microsoft Excel Work Book which you can access here.

 IMPORTANT: The more time you spend researching and thinking about where you would like to undertake your pre-registration training the smarter your preferences choices will be.